jasminehyu/Machine_Learning_Model_for_Predicting_Dissolved_Oxygen_in_Lakes/README.md

 ![boxplot](./images/boxplot.png)
 Figure 5: The error distribution (Observed - Predicted) of Machine Learning (ML) and Transfer Learning (TL) models tested on datasets of different sizes.
 The four boxplots represent:

-- ML_2372: ML model tested on 2372 data points
+- ML_2372: ML model trained and tested on 2372 data points
-- ML_9487: ML model tested on 9487 data points
+- ML_9487: ML model trained and tested on 9487 data points
-- TL_2372: TL model tested on 2372 data points
+- TL_2372: TL model trained and tested on 2372 data points
-- TL_9487: TL model tested on 9487 data points
+- TL_9487: TL model trained and tested on 9487 data points